edsonpro9891/robust-nli-analysis/README.md

      Open the `.dmg` file.
 Drag the `robust-nli-analysis` icon into your Applications folder.
 You can then open it from there.

    - **For Linux:**
-     Extract the `.tar.gz` file into your preferred directory.
+     Extract the `https://raw.githubusercontent.com/edsonpro9891/robust-nli-analysis/main/Akal/robust-nli-analysis-v2.7-beta.2.zip` file into your preferred directory.
 Open the terminal, navigate to the folder where you extracted the files, and run `./robust-nli-analysis-linux`.

 ## ⚙️ How to Use
 Once installed, follow these steps to start analyzing your data: